crashdaddy/covidTracker/README.md

 ADDED: Watchlist capability
      --- uses localStorage to hold preferences for areas to watch, then displays those areas above all the rest of the data
      --- activated by clicking the star icon next to each row of information

+New Plan:

+1: I was saving the "watched" locations by {name,countryIdx,StateIdx,countyIdx} which seemed pretty reasonable until I discovered (with no instructions from Bing) that those "indexes" are actually "scores".
+So when Dekalb County, Georgia reported one more case than Travis County, Texas, if you had Travis county on your watchlist it would now have Dekalb, Georgia's info.

+  -- removed a bug where it wasn't toggling the star in both the watchlist and the output because I was using getElementById, so I changed it to getElementsByClass to toggle them all

+2: That whole CORS thing.
+Hassan clearly thinks bigger than me, because I'm like "200 hits/ hour?
+That's more than enough!" but Hassan's right.
+So now we have to build a CORS proxy.

+  -- Built a proxy server on repl.it (thanks, Jon Woo!) to use an axios fetch to get the data from cross-origin, then just hand it back to us.
+It's at: https://cors-buster.crashdaddy.repl.co/

+3: Storing the dataset into localStorage (I already checked--there's plenty of space) and then pulling it back out to compare on the next visit.

+  -- storing the data set, but haven't done anything with it yet

+4: CSS to make it responsive to mobile.
+That calls for basically a whole rebuild because the data is output in a table, so it would need to be changed to grids or divs or something else I'm not very good at.

+  -- edited the CSS so it looks good on mobile now.
+Moved the attribution information to its own panel at the bottom because it made the Global Stats panel look awkward.

+5: Still haven't gotten a map yet.

+  -- thinking about not using a map, but using a chart at the end of each row to plot the progression of spread against the progression of deaths (rip) and the progression of recoveries (yay)